asrouji/lmucs-discord/data/server-guide.md

 ## Channels  📝

+Below is a brief description of each of our channels.
+You can use the <id:browse> feature to enable and disable channels as you see fit.
+Please note the social channels are for current students only.

 ### Info Channels

 - 🧭  **Server Guide** is this channel!
 It provides a brief overview of the server and what you can do here.